PyCQA/flake8/docs/source/user/options.rst

     This **can not** be specified in config files.

+.. option:: --install-hook=VERSION_CONTROL_SYSTEM

+    Install a hook for your version control system that is executed before or during commit.

+    The available options are:

+    - git
+    - mercurial

+    Command-line usage:

+    .. prompt:: bash

+        flake8 --install-hook=git
+        flake8 --install-hook=mercurial

+    This **can not** be specified in config files.

+Thank you for your contribution to Flake8's documentation.

 .. option:: --jobs=<n>

     Specify the number of subprocesses that Flake8 will use to run checks in